-Effective September 1, 2022, OT and PT unit members will receive \$2,400 (Two Thousand Four Hundred Dollars) a year for OT, PT, physical science, or education-related master's degree.
-In the case of an OT and PT unit member who has a doctorate degree but without a master's degree, such unit member will receive a stipend of \$2,400 (Two Thousand Four Hundred Dollars) per year.

-Effective September 1, 2022, OT and PT unit members who have a doctorate degree in the OT or PT field of study in addition to a master's degree will receive a stipend of \$350 (Three Hundred and Fifty Dollars) per year.
+Effective September 1, 2024, OT and PT unit members will receive a stipend of \$2,450 (Two Thousand Four Hundred and Fifty Dollars) per year for OT, PT, physical science, or education-related master's degree.
+In the case of an OT and PT unit member who has a doctorate degree but without a master's degree, such unit member will receive a stipend of \$2,450 (Two Thousand Four Hundred and Fifty Dollars) per year.
+Effective September 1, 2024, OT and PT unit members who have a doctorate degree in the OT or PT field of study in addition to a master's degree will receive a stipend of \$400 (Four Hundred Dollars).
+The annual stipend will be payable in twelve (12) monthly increments.